iw6dgm/Crobots/python/README.rst

 Compatibility
 -------------

-Successfully tested with Python 2.6.6 and 2.7.3.
+Successfully tested with Python 2.7.x on Linux Ubuntu.